jgcodes2020/libsm64/README.md

 # libsm64
 A project for interfacing with [Wafel](https://github.com/branpk/wafel)'s internal DLLs and doing SM64 stuff.
-Currently, it depends on closed-source software (libsm64) which derives from open-source software ([the SM64 Decomp](https://github.com/n64decomp/sm64)), so all rights are reserved until further notice.
+Currently, it depends on closed-source software (libsm64, [the SM64 Decomp](https://github.com/n64decomp/sm64), so all rights are reserved until further notice.

 # Functionality
 libsm64 provides: